Eschatologue/CM_wiki/docs/option/class-options/fighter-manoeuvre/phb24.md

 ### Menacing Attack {.hide}

 ***Menacing Attack***
 :   When you hit a creature with an attack roll, you can expend one Superiority Die to attempt to frighten the target.
 Add the Superiority Die to the attack's damage roll.
-The target must succeed on a **:d20-save: WIS Save**{ .d20 } or have the ^^Frightened^^ condition until the end of your next turn.
+The target must succeed on a **:d20-save: WIS Save**{ .d20 } or have the **Frightened**{ .cond } condition until the end of your next turn.

 ---